Wylie-tested and bunny-approved, we’re a big fan of the new house-brand breeches from SmartPak. Here’s the full report:

 Let me preface the part where I race into my bedroom to try them on with: My lower body does not resemble the lower body of that SmartPak model wearing Bradleys in the catalogue.
 As far as clotheshorses go, if that lady’s a thoroughbred, I’m a quarter horse.
 I’m 5’1″ on a tall day, my inner thighs could crush a small pony, and I have what we refer to here in the South as a “honkey-tonk badonkadonk.”
 So, yeah.
 It can be tough to find a pair of britches that can handle all the woman I have to offer without coming up to my armpits.

-Wiggling into a size 26 Bradleys, I breathed a sigh of relief.
+Wiggling into my new Bradleys, I breathed a sigh of relief.
 They fit!
+All the right stretch in all the right places.
 Of course, had they not fit, SmartPak offers free return shipping.

 Immediately, I was struck by the nice feel of the fabric, an 82% Nylon, 12% Coolmax, 6% Lycra blend that’s flexible but also has some structure to it–I didn’t feel like I was wearing yoga pants like I do in some summer breeches.
 The low-rise fit and wide waistband seemed hip and flattering, and I LOVED the soft, stretchy sock fabric around the lower-leg–I could already tell that they were going to feel great under my tall boots.
 Also, call me a superficial snob (wait, I already called myself a superficial snob at the beginning of this review) but I liked the little SmartPak medallion hanging from the waist–from a distance, it looks just like Pikeur’s!